earnesdm/CS5001/Assignment #6/Milestones_Timeline_Effort.md

-# Milestones List
+# Milestones
 **Note:** Since there is only one group member, all work will be done by David Earnest

-1. **Working solution to collect training dataset:** We will develop and implement an approach to create the training dataset.
+## Working solution to collect training dataset
-2. **Behavior Cloning Working**: We will develop and implement an appoarch to clone the behavioral policy.
-3. **Method Implemented and Working:** We will implement or method.
-4. **Results Collection:** We will collect results with our new method.
-5. **Comparision:** We will compare our method to other approaches.
+Upon reaching this milestone I will have an policy which can collect the collect the training dataset which I will use to train my offline RL agent.

+Completion Date: TBD

+Deliverables
+- Behavioral policy that can collect the training dataset
+- Training dataset collected with the behavioral policy

+## Behavior Cloning Working
+After completing this milestone, I will have cloned the behavioral policy.
+I will used this clone policy later in the algorithm.

+Completion Date: TBD

+Deliverables
+- Cloned policy
+- Neural network and training design
+- Network weights saved

+## Method Implemented and Working
+This milestone concludes the completion of my algorithms implmentation.
+I will have a working, tested implementation of my algorithm.

+Completion Date: TBD

+Deliverables
+- New algorithm fully implemented in code
+-  Network weights saved

+## Results Collection
+This milestone concludes the collection of results with my new methods.
+I will collect data and create plots that let me evaluate the performance of my algorithm.

+Completion Date: TBD

+Deliverables
+- Testing results
+- Plots

+## Comparision
+This milestone concludes the comparision of my algorithm with existing methods.

+Completion Date: TBD

+Deliverables
+- Other current methods implemented
+- Plots comparing methods

 # Timeline
 | Task | Start Date | Completion Date |